-The Lake County Probation Department collaborates with Redwood Children's Services (RCS) to ensure that programs like Wraparound run uniformly.
-The goal of the collaboration is to provide participants and their families are provided needed services.
+The LCPD collaborates with Redwood Children's Services (RCS) to ensure that programs like Wraparound run uniformly.
+The goal of the collaboration is to provide participants, and their families needed services.

-LCPD with Lake County Office of Education also provides Probation Family Pro and Family WRAP services to youth and their families.
-The Family WRAP program is a shortened version of Wraparound focusing on one specific criminogenic need and runs 90 to 120 days.
+LCPD with Lake County Office of Education also provides Family WRAP services to youth and their families.
+The program is a shortened version of Wraparound focusing on one specific criminogenic need and runs 90 to 120 days.